-4.5 Metallicity and dust-to-gas ratio
+4.5 Metallicity and DGR

-The modeling described above gives an estimate of the oxygen abundance and the dust-to-gas ratio of the 8 o'clock arc.
-Our best-fit oxygen abundance, $12 + \log O/H = 8.93^{+0.09}{-0.07}$ (random errors only), is consistent with the determination by DZ11 within the error.
-In the top panel of Figure 10 we compare this value to that determined for our local comparison sample.
+The modelling described above gives an estimate of the oxygen abundance and the DGR of the 8 o'clock arc.
+Our best-fit oxygen abundance, $12 + \log {\rm O/H} = 8.93^{+0.09}{-0.07}$ (random errors only), is consistent with the determination by DZ11 within the error.
+In the top panel of Fig. 10 we compare this value to that determined for our local comparison sample.
 The values for A3 are shown as the solid red lines, with the 1σ confidence interval indicated by the dashed red lines.
 We also calculate values from the fluxes provided for image A2, and these are shown as the dot-dashed blue lines.
-We suppress the uncertainty estimate for this latter estimate but it is similar to that of A3; thus, the two measurements are consistent given the error bars.
+We suppress the uncertainty estimate for the latter estimate but it is similar to that of A3; thus, the two measurements are consistent given the error bars.

 Two points are immediately noticeable from this plot.
-First, the oxygen abundance is mildly super-solar, (the solar oxygen abundance in the CL01 models is 8.82), and second, the value for the 8 o'clock arc is the same as for the local comparison sample.
-Since the local sample was selected to have approximately the same stellar mass and star formation rate as the 8 o'clock arc, we must conclude that the 8 o'clock arc lies on the stellar mass-oxygen abundance-star formation rate manifold found locally (Mannucci et al. 2010).
+First, the oxygen abundance is mildly super-solar, (the solar oxygen abundance in the CL01 models is 8.82), and secondly, the value for the 8 o'clock arc is the same as for the local comparison sample.
+Since the local sample was selected to have approximately the same stellar mass and SFR as the 8 o'clock arc, we must conclude that the 8 o'clock arc lies on the stellar mass-oxygen abundance-SFR manifold found locally (Mannucci et al. 2010).
 A similar conclusion was also found by DZ11.

-The second panel in Figure 10 shows the dust-to-gas ratio (DGR) of the SDSS comparison sample as a histogram and the values for the 8 o'clock arc as the vertical lines as in the top panel.
+The second panel in Fig. 10 shows the DGR of the SDSS comparison sample as a histogram and the values for the 8 o'clock arc as the vertical lines as in the top panel.
 The uncertainty in log DGR is fairly large, but there is no evidence that the 8 o'clock arc differs significantly from similar galaxies locally.
 As we will see next, this does not necessarily imply that the ISM has all the same properties.